-It's really important to spend time researching local agents before picking one.
-You should look for an agent that is experienced in selling property like yours - they will have a good pool of potential buyers and know what people are looking for in a property.
+Search for an agent that is experienced in selling property like yours - they will have a good pool of potential buyers and know what people are looking for in a property.

-Look in the local newspaper and online but also drive or walk around your area to see which agents are marketing other flats and houses in your neighbourhood.
+Look in the local newspaper and online, but also drive or walk around your area to see which agents are marketing other flats and houses in your neighbourhood.

-It's also a good idea to speak to friends, family members and neighbours to see if they can recommend an estate agent.
+Also, speak to friends, family members and neighbours to see if they can recommend an estate agent.